AdrianNunez/AdrianNunez.github.io/_posts/2017-09-28-hardware-use.md

 comments: true
 ---

-In Deep Learning projects, where I am used to occupy a great amount of memory, I found very useful to have a way of measuring my use of the space in RAM and VRAM (GPU memory).
+In Deep Learning projects, where we usually occupy a great amount of memory, I found very useful to have a way of measuring my use of the space in RAM and VRAM (GPU memory).
 Here I will provide some tools to do this, although they may be better options I found that these solutions are easy to put in practice.

 Theano version: 0.8.2.
 Tensorflow version: 0.12.

 ## RAM memory